Quantum simulation of electronic structure via quantum fast multipole method: Additional FMM implementation details

 \section{Additional FMM implementation details}

-The main text primarily considers a simplified version of FMM that uses zeroth-order expansions (see Algorithm~\ref{alg:FMM}).
-However, higher-order expansions are essential to achieving arbitrary accuracy in approximating $V$.
+The main text primarily considers simplified versions of the FMM, Algorithm~\ref{alg:FMM} and Algorithm~\ref{alg:FMMagg} that use zeroth-order expansions.
+However, higher-order expansions are essential to achieve arbitrary accuracy in approximating $V$.
 In this Appendix, we consider some of the details needed to extend the results in the main text to higher order.

 All versions of FMM make use of the fact that the far-field (source-free) contribution to the potential satisfies the Laplace equation.
 A generic solution to the Laplace equation can be written as